Doctor of Global Health Leadership and Practice

 Overview

 The DrGH program is a three-year program.
 Students spend the first year (9-12 months) at UW in Seattle focused on coursework.
-Years 2 and 3 are spent completing a minimum of three leadership and practice experiences (LPEs) at different global health organizations, over a period of 24 months.
-Students complete a practice product for each LPE, pass a general written and oral exam, and complete a culminating practice doctoral meta-project.
+Years 2 and 3 are spent completing a minimum of two-four leadership and practice experiences (LPEs) at different global health organizations, over a period of 18 months.
+Students complete a practice product for each LPE, pass a preliminary exam, and complete a culminating practice doctoral meta-project.

 The DrGH degree is highly individualized for each student, as there is flexibility to tailor the program to individual personal and professional goals.
 Beyond the core curriculum, students customize their experiences by choosing areas of emphasis for study, as well as organizational settings for the LPEs.